 - Survival and recovery from a frozen condition.
 During a launch period, the heat pipes will be orientated in extreme against gravity and the sink temperature could be lower than the freezing point of the working fluid.
-It is necessary to incorporate special wick design to management the working fluid within the heat pipe, which can (a) avoid liquid staying inside the condenser and bursting the pipe while freezing and (b) supply enough amount of working fluid to startup the heat pipe after being frozen.
+It is necessary to incorporate a special wick design to manage the working fluid within the heat pipe, which can (a) avoid liquid staying inside the condenser and bursting the pipe while freezing and (b) supply enough amount of working fluid to startup the heat pipe after being frozen.

 ACT developed a series of titanium water heat pipes for the Kilopower system cooling, based on our earlier titanium/water heat pipe work.
-As Figure 2 shows, the titanium water heat pipe has C-shape evaporator to interface with the Stirling Convertor.
+As Figure 2 shows, the titanium water heat pipe has a C-shape evaporator to interface with the Stirling Convertor.
 Inside the evaporator, ACT inserted two types of screen mesh with different pore sizes which will enable the heat pipe to survive and recover from freezing.
 The rest of the pipe has an axial groove structure.
 Test results show that each titanium-water heat pipe is capable of transferring more than 400W of heat in the slightly adverse gravity inclination with a low thermal resistance at 0.01°C/W. The freeze/thaw test result (see figure 3) further demonstrates that the heat pipe can successfully recover from a frozen condition at -50°C to a normal space operation mode.

 ACT’s Ti-water heat pipes have the following key advantages:

-- Highly reliable – no pumps, no fans and no compressors involved
+- Highly reliable – no pumps, no fans, and no compressors involved

 - Low mass – the weight of each Ti-water heat pipe with Al radiator is less than 0.75 kg.